lucas-rodrigues-goes/programacao-paralela/readme.md

 **Adding Tasks (`pool_run`)**

-* Creates a `task` structure with the provided function and argument.
+* Creates a `task` structure with the provided function and argument this task can also behave as a future.
 * Adds the task to the queue using `task_queue_push`.
 * If the pool is already shut down, no new tasks are allowed.